Tell Me (Diddy song): Music video

 The video for "Tell Me" was shot during the last week of September 2006 in Los Angeles and was directed by Erik White.
-The video was premiered on TRL October 30, 2006.
-The video entered the TRL charts two days later at number 10.
+The video was premiered on Total Request Live October 30, 2006.
+The video entered the TRL charts two days later at number ten.
+It also premiered on BET's 106 & Park on November 1, 2006.
 In the UK the video was premiered on the November 17, 2006, being the same day Aguilera kicked off her world tour.

-The video begins with Diddy in a virtually empty white room except for the stereo equipment mentioned above, with the track "Diddy Rock" (feat.
-Timbaland), another track from Press Play, playing in the background.
+The video begins with Diddy in a virtually empty white room except for the stereo equipment, with the track "Diddy Rock" (featuring Timbaland) — another song from Press Play — playing in the background.
 After his attractive female assistant asks Diddy if he wants her to "press play", the speakers and TV turn on and the track begins.
-While Diddy raps he is blown away by the power of the speakers, and Aguilera is seen on the television.
+While Diddy raps, he is blown away by the power of the speakers, and Aguilera is seen on the television.
 By the time Aguilera's catchy hook comes in, the white room has shattered and Diddy and Aguilera are seen on either side of a fan in some sort of dark wind tunnel.
-It is now seen that Aguilera has donned a classy, ****, yet modern look for the video, in contrast to the 1920s and 30s glamorous look she has used to promote her own album.
+In the video the music gets so intense, that the stereo equipment and the room gets blown away.

+Aguilera is seen in a classy, yet modern look for the video, in contrast to the 1920s and '30s glamorous look she has used to promote her own album.
 This setting then shatters in the middle of the second verse to feature clips of the two performers, as well as backup dancers, performing in front of flashing neon lights.
-As the song ends, the camera zooms out to show that the lights form the promotional "Press Play" symbol associated with the album.
+As the song ends, the camera zooms out to show that the lights form the promotional Press Play symbol associated with the album.